Chen Wen-ch'i

-Chen Wen-ch'i (陈文琦 (Chén Wénqí), born November 16, 1955) is a Taiwanese-American entrepreneur who has been President and CEO of VIA Technologies, Inc. since 1992.
+Chen Wen-ch'i (陈文琦 (Chén Wénqí), born November 16, 1955) is a Taiwanese-American entrepreneur who has been president and CEO of VIA Technologies, Inc. since 1992.

-Prior to VIA, Chen co-founded and was President and CEO of Symphony Laboratories.
+Prior to VIA, Chen co-founded and was president and CEO of Symphony Laboratories, acquired by Winbond in 1995.
 He also held positions of Sales & Marketing VP at high tech start-up ULSI and senior architect at Intel.
 Chen holds a master's degree in electrical engineering from National Taiwan University and a masters in computer science from the California Institute of Technology.

-In June 2008, The Forbes ranked him with his wife Cher Wang, the chairperson of HTC, as the fifth richest of Taiwan.
+In June 2008, Forbes ranked him with his wife Cher Wang, the chairperson of HTC, as the fifth richest of Taiwan.
 Forbes estimated his net worth to be around US$850 million in May 2016.